5 yoga garden powerhouse plants

 What if I have mobility limits?

-Design a seated practice space with a sturdy chair, supportive surface, and plants at eye level (planter stands help).
+Design a seated practice space with a sturdy chair, supportive surface, and plants at eye level using planter stands.

 Do I need five plants to start?

-No. Start with two: one anchor plant + one sensory plant.
-You can add more over time.
+No. Start with two: one anchor plant plus one sensory plant, and add more over time.

 Comments